ceph/ceph/doc/man/8/mount.ceph.rst

   for autodiscovery of monitor addresses and auth secrets.
 The default is to use the standard search path for ceph.conf files.

+:command:`recover_session=<no|clean>`
+  Set auto reconnect mode in the case where the client is blacklisted.
+The available modes are ``no`` and ``clean``.
+The default is ``no``.

+  - ``no``: never attempt to reconnect when client detects that it has been blacklisted.
+Blacklisted clients will not attempt to reconnect and their operations will fail too.

+  - ``clean``: client reconnects to the ceph cluster automatically when it detects that it has been blacklisted.
+During reconnect, client drops dirty data/metadata, invalidates page caches and writable file handles.
+After reconnect, file locks become stale because the MDS loses track of them.
+If an inode contains any stale file locks, read/write on the inode is not allowed until applications release all stale file locks.

 Mount Secrets
 =============
 If the `secret` and `secretfile` options are not specified on the command-line